patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 > successful there.
 While it is one of the advantages of working with pen and
 > paper that when  you start a sentence, you should have it ready.

-The late Dijkstra wrote is papers using pen and paper.
+The late Dijkstra wrote his texsts using pen and paper.
 A quick glance into the [EWD Archive](https://www.cs.utexas.edu/~EWD/index07xx.html) suggests that Dijkstra switched from a type writer to his fountain pen (the _Montblanc Meisterstück_) as his main writing device in the early 1980s.